nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!server freeze-restrictions  <channel>``

 Use this to freeze global raid restrictions on a raid channel.
-This will only allow the current pok�mon that are in raids of the tiers your raid channel has restrictions on.
+This will only allow the current pokémon that are in raids of the tiers your raid channel has restrictions on.

 server raid-info
 ~~~~~~~~~~~